Strategy-proofness with single-peaked and single-dipped preferences: Strategy-proof rules

 \subsubsection{Strategy-proofness and Pareto efficiency}

-Since there are many SP rules in our setting, we impose PE as an additional axiom in order to tighten the family characterized in Theorem \ref{theorem}.
+Since there are many SP rules on our setting, we impose PE as an additional axiom in order to tighten the family characterized in Theorem \ref{theorem}.
 The results are summarized in the following proposition.